magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 brains.
 They put a monkey in the middle of the table and cut open its skull.
 Then they spoon out the brain to eat.
 That’s eating like demons or hungry ghosts.
 It’s not eating in a natural or ordinary way.
-Doing things like this, eating becomes .
+Doing things like this, eating becomes *taṇhā*.
 They say that the blood of monkeys makes them strong.
 So they try to get hold of such animals and when they eat them they’re drinking liquor and beer too.
 This isn’t ordinary eating.
 It’s the way of ghosts and demons mired in sensual craving.
 It’s eating coals, eating fire, eating everything everywhere.
-This sort of desire is what is .
+This sort of desire is what is *taṇhā*.
 There is no moderation.
 Speaking, thinking, dressing, everything such people do goes to excess.
 If our eating, sleeping, and other necessary activities are done in moderation, there is no harm in them.
 So you should be aware of yourselves in regard to these things; then they won’t become a source of suffering.
 If we know how to be moderate and thrifty in our needs, we can be comfortable.

 Practising meditation and creating merit and virtue are not really such difficult things to do, provided we understand them well.
 What is